Miranda by Fragonard

 For the first time in over a month, my nearest neighbour was actually able to taste his lunch.
 The room was teeming with visitors, buzzing with the news that the smog over the second floor had finally cleared.
 Office doors were opened, industrial fans were turned off.
 Somebody even baked a cake.
 Jonesy penned a brief but moving poem; “A Holiday for the Senses: The Day the Mushroom Cloud Left” by HC Jones.

-new to the second floor office.
+Monsieur Cartier, I can but thank you.
+Thank you for giving Iestyn his taste buds back.
+Thank your for bringing friends, old and new to the second floor office.
 Thank you for inspiring Jonesy to verse.
 Thank you for freeing us all from the captivity of our asthma inhalers – Thank you Monsieur Cartier for one glorious perfume-free day.
 It was, quite simply, the best 35 pounds I have ever spent.

 With all good wishes from myself and everyone here with me today.